KhartesViewer/khartes/README.md

 The default value used by khartes, 7.910 μm, corresponds to the spacing for the scrolls used in the Vesuvius Challenge.
 If you change this value, the new value will be stored in your current khartes project the next time you save the project.
+This value is used to compute the size of the scale bars that are drawn in the data windows, and to compute the surface area of the fragments.

 ## Advanced Topic: Tracking cursors

-The "Tracking cursors" feature is experimental; it is not yet clear whether there are some circumstances where it is useful.
+The "Tracking cursors" feature is experimental; there seem to be some circumstances where it might be useful.
 It is currently turned off by default.

 Here is the idea behind this feature.

-When you move the mouse cursor over a data window, the cursor actually describes a position in 3D space.
-You can verify this by noting that the Status Bar always shows a 3D position when you move the mouse.
+When you move the mouse cursor over a data window, the cursor actually specifies a position in 3D space.
+You can verify this by noting that the Status Bar always shows a 3D position corresponding to the position of the mouse.

 There are, perhaps, times when it would be useful to see where this 3D position would lie if projected onto the other data windows.
 Doing so might allow the user to better determine, for instance, whether there are other nearby nodes that don't lie in the plane of the current data window.

-So when the tracking cursors are turned on, the 3D position specified by the mouse cursor is projected onto, and displayed on, the other data windows.
+So when the tracking cursors are turned on, the 3D position determined by the mouse cursor is projected onto, and displayed on, the other data windows.
 These projected positions, the tracking cursors, are drawn as green circles.
 In general, the tracking cursors do not lie exactly in the planes of these other